 Using the Kruve

 The Kruve comes with 3 trays and a lid.
-The larger sized sieve of your range is place on the top tray, and the smaller sized sieve is placed in the middle tray.
+The larger sized sieve of your range is placed on the top tray, and the smaller sized sieve is placed in the middle tray.

 After inserting the appropriate sieves, you load your coffee up in the top tray and shake like crazy for about 60 seconds.
 I found that a paint-mixer motion seemed to be very effective, but adopt your own style.